rdkcentral/rdkv-halif-wifi/docs/pages/Wifi_halSpec.md

 ### Process Model

-The interface is expected to support a single instantiation with a single process.
+This interface is expected to support a single instantiation with a single process.
 Results are undefined if `Wi-Fi` `HAL` is instantiated by more than one process.

 ### Memory Model

 The `Wi-Fi` `HAL` will own any memory that it creates.
-The `Caller` will own any memory that it creates.
-Exceptions to these rules are the `API`s `wifi_getNeighboringWiFiDiagnosticResult()` and `wifi_getSpecificSSIDInfo()` that allocate and return memory to the `caller` who should deallocate this memory.
+The `caller` will own any memory that it creates.
+Exceptions to these rules are `wifi_getNeighboringWiFiDiagnosticResult()` and `wifi_getSpecificSSIDInfo()` that allocate and return memory to the `caller` who should deallocate this memory.

 ### Power Management Requirements